-Amazing Resources for International Women's Day
+Classroom Resources for International Women's Day

 A Mighty Girl is a great website full of “books, toys and movies for smart, confident, and courageous girls.”
 My favourite posts are those related to Mighty Girl costumes.
-Take a look at great examples of outfits, also great inspiration for World Book Day costumes.
+Take a look at great examples of outfits, also a great inspiration for World Book Day costumes.

 International Women's Day Resources

 In this section, you will find a wealth of resources for International Women’s Day.
 Please check they are appropriate for your specific needs before using them.
 If you have any suggestions please get in touch!

 - British Council: How to approach teaching gender equality to boys and girls